adithyasomaraj/Trading-Algo/README.md

-# Trading-Algo
+# trading-algo
-Trading with Zerodha API
+trading using the zerodha api